 Eliska

-Signalling pathways of estrogens and retinoids, as part of endocrine system, are included in regulation of many crucial processes controlling functions of immunity, metabolism, development and behavior.
+Signalling pathways of estrogens and retinoids, as part of endocrine system, are included in the regulation of many crucial processes controlling functions of immunity, metabolism, development and behavior.
 Disruption of these signalling systems can lead to serious impacts on living organisms.
-Presence of anthropogenic endocrine disruptors in the aquatic environment has been intensively studied, but endocrine disruptive compounds can be also of natural origin.
+The presence of anthropogenic endocrine disruptors in the aquatic environment has been intensively studied, but endocrine disruptive compounds can be also of natural origin.
 The aim of this study was to investigate if cyanobacteria produce estrogen-like and retinoid-like compounds.
 Various cyanobacterial species were cultivated and their intra- and extra-cellular metabolites were studied.
 Potencies of the metabolites to activate estrogen and/or retinoid receptors were examined by reporter gene cellular models.
-The activities of metabolites were compared to the effects of well-described ligands of estrogen and retinoid receptors, 17b-estradiol and all-trans retinoic acid, respectively.
-Observed effects of intracellular cyanobacterial metabolites reached up to tens of ng estrogen equivalent and thousands of retinoid equivalent per g of dry matter of biomass.
+The activities of metabolites were compared to the effects of well-described ligands of estrogen and retinoid receptors, that is, 17b-estradiol and all-trans retinoic acid, respectively.
+The observed effects of intracellular cyanobacterial metabolites reached up to tens of ng estrogen equivalent and thousands of retinoid equivalent per g of dry matter of biomass.
 Extracellular metabolites showed only the retinoid-like potency, retinoid equivalents were up to thousands ng/L of cultivation volume.
-The study documents that some cyanobacteria are producers of metabolites with potency to effect estrogen and retinoid signaling systems in vitro.
-The levels of the observed effects could cause effects to living organisms in water environments and should be considered in a risk assessment especially during an occurrence of water blooms.
+This study documents that some cyanobacteria are producers of metabolites with potency to effect estrogen and retinoid signaling systems in vitro.
+The levels of the observed effects could cause effects to living organisms in water environments and should be considered in a risk assessment, especially during an occurrence of water blooms.

 Marek (Re-thinking of ex ante impact assessment of low emission zones in EU)

-Low emission zones (LEZs) are the most implemented transport measures to decrease level of air pollution in urban environments in Europe.
-However, the evidence of benefits from their implementation is still not observed.
-The aim of the paper is to review and critically analyse modeling methods used for ex ante impact assessments of LEZs conducted in the past times, when these assessment studies were used as justification for implementation of LEZs.
-The review analyses 12 studies from Germany, France, UK, Sweden, Italy and Denmark and the structure, modeling methods and outcomes of the studies are compared to each other.
-The analysis discerns systematical overestimation of positive impacts which concluded into overestimation of benefits of LEZs, particularly due to inappropriate use of modeling methods.
+Low emission zones (LEZs) are the most implemented transport measures in Europe to decrease the level of air pollution in urban environments.
+However, evidence of the benefits from their implementation is still not observed.
+The aim of the paper is to review and critically analyse modeling methods used for ex ante impact assessments of LEZs conducted in the past, when these assessment studies were used as justification for their implementation.
+The review analyses 12 studies from Germany, France, UK, Sweden, Italy and Denmark whereby the structure, modeling methods and outcomes of the studies are compared to each other.
+The analysis discerns the systematic overestimation of positive impacts which resulted in an overestimation of the benefits of LEZs, particularly due to inappropriate use of modeling methods.
 Since the European Commission and national governments are willing to support rapid implementation of LEZs, the paper claims for serious re-thinking of modeling methods commonly used in ex ante impact assessment of LEZs.

 Anna

-Sustained over-activation of the Receptor for Advanced Glycation End-products (RAGE) in diabetes is considered one of the pathways involved in hyperglycemia induced damage and chronic inflammation.
+Sustained over-activation of the Receptor for Advanced Glycation End-products (RAGE) in diabetes is considered to be one of the pathways leading to hyperglycemia induced damage and chronic inflammation.
 One of the possible mechanisms responsible for sustained RAGE activation might be promoter DNA methylation induced by high ambient glucose.
-In a pilot study we investigated RAGE promoter methylation in normo- and hyperglycemia in vitro (i.e. cell lines corresponding with typical diabetic complications sites) and in vivo (i.e. in non-diabetic vs. poorly controlled diabetics).
-Embryonic kidney and endothelial cell lines were cultivated in 5 vs. 25 mM/L glucose in culture medium and peripheral blood was drawn and mononuclear cells were separated from patients suffering from type 2 diabetes with established diabetic kidney disease and healthy counterparts.
-Although increased expression of RAGE was found in embryonic kidney cell line and in in vivo experiment no associations between RAGE promoter methylation and its expression were found.
+In a pilot study, we investigated RAGE promoter methylation in normo- and hyperglycemia in vitro (i.e. cell lines corresponding with typical diabetic complications sites) and in vivo (i.e. in non-diabetic vs. poorly controlled diabetics).
+Embryonic kidney and endothelial cell lines were cultivated in 5 vs. 25 mM/L glucose in culture medium.
+Peripheral blood was drawn and mononuclear cells were separated from patients suffering from type 2 diabetes with established diabetic kidney disease and healthy counterparts.
+Although increased expression of RAGE was found in the embryonic kidney cell line and in the in vivo experiment, no associations between RAGE promoter methylation and its expression were found.

 Vít